 Stylometric Fingerprint

-A quantitative profile of a writer's or brand's voice across cadence, vocabulary, structure, and rhetorical patterns.
+A quantitative profile of a writer's or brand's language across cadence, vocabulary, structure, and rhetorical patterns.
 Reproducible and enforceable in code.
+The technical layer underneath a Foundrkit.

 The technique

 Stylometry is the statistical analysis of writing style.
 Forensic linguists use it to identify authors.
-Brand teams can use it to identify and enforce their own voice.
+Brand teams can use it to identify and enforce their own language.

 A stylometric fingerprint captures: